 Whether helping to organize a Dance Marathon event to raise necessary funding for surgeries at the Monroe Carell Jr. Children’s Hospital, volunteering to lead elementary students in a science lab with Vanderbilt Students Volunteering for Science (VSVS), or assisting with Doctors Without Borders initiatives, students are deeply engaged in activities and opportunities both on campus and within the Nashville community.
 And with 16 men’s and women’s Division I athletic teams, Vanderbilt is the smallest and only private school in the legendary Southeastern Conference.

-Your first year at Vanderbilt will be a chance to experience life at The Martha Rivers Ingram Commons.
-This freshman living/learning community, based on the Oxford-Cambridge model, consists of 10 residence halls, or “houses,” surrounding a main dining and student center.
-Faculty, including the Dean of The Ingram Commons and her family, live at The Ingram Commons, facilitating easy and meaningful interactions between students and professors.
+Your first year at Vanderbilt will be a chance to experience life on The Martha Rivers Ingram Commons.
+This living/learning community, based on the Oxford-Cambridge model, consists of 10 residence halls, or “houses,” surrounding a main dining and student center.
+Faculty, including the Dean of The Ingram Commons and her family, live on The Ingram Commons, facilitating easy and meaningful interactions between students and professors.

 The Vanderbilt community

 Vanderbilt is located in the heart of Nashville, Tennessee, home to a diverse population of 1.7 million and marked by its unique blend of cosmopolitan flair and small-town charm.

 A thriving center of music, publishing, and health care, Nashville is home to major national health care providers and a number of hospitals in the immediate metro area, many within walking distance of campus.